malsearchs/.../BSides-Vancouver-2018-Walkthrough/README.md

 Bingo!
 Got the flag!!

 But the flag says that there are many ways to get the root.
-So there should be a way to get the root through wordpress logging (remember user John?).
+So there should be an another way to get the root through wordpress logging (remember user John?).